freywaid/dotted/README.md

 ### Expand

-You may with to _expand_ all fields that match a pattern in an object.
+You may wish to _expand_ all fields that match a pattern in an object.

     >>> import dotted
     >>> d = {'hello': {'there': [1, 2, 3]}, 'bye': 7}